 React has become a well-established framework to build modular applications.
 Most often this refers to web applications written in JavaScript or TypeScript.
 As of this year, I’ve been tasked to write some React components in Kotlin.
 Without prior knowledge of Kotlin there’s a lot that I’ve learned.
-This post shall help me and others TypeScript developers to use their existing React expertise with the Kotlin language.
+This post shall help me and other TypeScript developers to use their existing React expertise with the Kotlin language.

 React for Kotlin has changed a bit over the past years.
 Similarly to how React started with components using classes, there have been changes to the syntax in Kotlin.
 The following Kotlin examples are functional components using React Hooks.
 They have been written for Kotlin 1.9.21 and React 18.2.0.